Jamaine Ortiz is in need of a new opponent for Aug. 23 at Caribe Royale in Orlando, Florida.

-Steve Claggett is out of the bout due to an injury.
-Ortiz (19-2-1, 9 KOs) was originally scheduled to defend his secondary WBA junior welterweight title in a 10-round fight against Claggett (39-8-2, 27 KOs) on a Most Valuable Promotions card
+Steve Claggett is out of the bout with an injury.
+Ortiz (19-2-1, 9 KOs) was originally scheduled to defend his secondary WBA junior welterweight belt in a 10-round fight against Claggett (39-8-2, 27 KOs) on a Most Valuable Promotions card

 that’ll be headlined by